-Sumali ‘Molly’ Sethisuwan extols the benefits of Tai Chi, and explains why everyone needs to pick up this ancient Chinese meditative exercise.
+Sumali ‘Molly’ Sethisuwan extols the benefits of Tai Chi.

 I watch as Sumali ‘Molly’ Sethisuwan raises her arms slowly, breathing deeply as she does so.
 Her motions are graceful, each aligning with every inhale and exhale, as she shows me a few basic Tai Chi moves.
 To the uninitiated, the stances are reminiscent of classic yoga poses, but unlike yoga, a Tai Chi practitioner is always in constant movement.